-Lateness Penalties - The Point Penalty System - See pages 20-21.
+5. Lateness Penalties - refer to The Point Penalty System.

-M. Request for a Medical Time-Out
+N. Request for a Medical Time-Out

 - 1. A request for a medical time-out may be made by a player to the Referee, Chair Umpire, or other official at any time during the match or warm-up.
 During the match or warm-up, if a player suffers from a medical condition or believes that medical diagnosis or treatment is required, the player may request a medical time-out for that medical condition.
-If a player has taken a medical time-out during the warm-up, he may take a second time-out during the match for that same condition if he aggravates that condition.
-A player is prohibited from taking more than two Medical Time-Outs during any one stoppage of play.
-A player may be treated or evaluated for the same medical condition on no more than two Changeovers and Set Breaks. - A medical time-out consists of evaluation time (usually two minutes) plus a maximum of three minutes treatment time.
-A player not resuming play within 30 seconds after a Medical-Time Out will be subject to a Code Violation for Delay of Game. - Hand held, non-battery, and nonelectrical inhalers may be used for asthma.
-Subcutaneous injections may be used for diabetes. - A player may receive one Bleeding Time-Out to treat a nosebleed.
+If a player has taken a medical time-out during the warm-up, he/she may take a second time-out during the match for that same condition if he/she aggravates that condition.
+A player is prohibited from taking more than two medical time-outs during any one stoppage of play.
+A player may be treated or evaluated for the same medical condition on no more than two Changeovers and Set Breaks. - 2.
+A medical time-out consists of evaluation time (usually two minutes) plus a maximum of three minutes treatment time.
+A player not resuming play within 30 seconds after a medical time-out will be subject to a Code Violation for Delay of Game. - 3.
+Hand held, non-battery, and non-electrical inhalers may be used for asthma.
+Subcutaneous injections may be used for diabetes. - 4.
+A player may receive one bleeding time-out to treat a nosebleed.
 A player may be treated a second time to staunch the bleeding.

-Treatment during 90-second Changeover or Set Break (Bleeding Time-out Not applicable)
+Treatment during 90-Second Changeover or Set Break (Bleeding Time-Out not applicable)